mcindoe/meal-prep/README.md

 ## Usage

-Meals are defined by recipes (YAML description of ingredients) found in the `data/recipes` directory.
+Meals are defined by recipes (YAML description of ingredients and addition meal information) found in the`data/recipes` directory.
 The supported ingredients are defined in the `ingredients.csv` file.
 Recipes in the `excluded` recipes directory will not be suggested to the user.

 Meals have associated *properties* and *tags*.
 A *property* is a key-value pair, and all properties should be provided for all meals.
 An example would be `meat=chicken`.
 A *tag* is a boolean flag which is taken to be True if present, and